etn-ccis/blui-angular-workflows/login-workflow/VALIDATION.md

 1. User cannot create an account until they enter a valid email.
 2. User cannot create an account until they accept the EULA.
 3. User cannot create an account until they enter First & Last Name.
 4. Information is retained so that users can step backwards while creating an account.
+5. Correct console output appears when validating a user-registration code.
-5. Correct console output appears when creating an account.
+6. Correct console output appears when creating an account.
-6. Correct console output when creating an account via invite.
+7. Correct console output appears when creating an account via invite.

 #### Translations